derivita/hrpc-docs/content/docs/tutorials/basic/go.md

 #### Creating a stub

-To call service methods, we first need to create a gRPC *channel* to communicate with the server.
+To call service methods, we first need to create a HRPC *channel* to communicate with the server.
 We create this by passing the server address and port number to `grpc.Dial()` as follows: